Prefrontal cortex: Executive function

 The original studies of Fuster and of Goldman-Rakic emphasized the fundamental ability of the prefrontal cortex to represent information not currently in the environment, and the central role of this function in creating the "mental sketch pad".
 Goldman-Rakic spoke of how this representational knowledge was used to intelligently guide thought, action, and emotion, including the inhibition of inappropriate thoughts, distractions, actions, and feelings.
 In this way, working memory can be seen as fundamental to attention and behavioral inhibition.
-Fuster speaks of how this prefrontal ability allows the wedding of past to future, allowing both cross-temporal and cross-modal associations in the creation of goal-directed, perception-action cycles.
+Fuster speaks of how this prefrontal ability allows the integration of past and future, allowing both cross-temporal and cross-modal associations in the creation of goal-directed, perception-action cycles.
 This ability to represent underlies all other higher executive functions.
+The prefrontal cortex is responsible for many executive functions, such as remembering information, cognitive flexibility, and inhibitory control.
+Although the prefrontal cortex does this, it does not carry out these responsibilities alone as other brain regions also play important roles during this.

 Shimamura proposed Dynamic Filtering Theory to describe the role of the prefrontal cortex in executive functions.
 The prefrontal cortex is presumed to act as a high-level gating or filtering mechanism that enhances goal-directed activations and inhibits irrelevant activations.
 This filtering mechanism enables executive control at various levels of processing, including selecting, maintaining, updating, and rerouting activations.
 It has also been used to explain emotional regulation.

 Miller and Cohen proposed an Integrative Theory of Prefrontal Cortex Function, that arises from the original work of Goldman-Rakic and Fuster.
-The two theorize that “cognitive control stems from the active maintenance of patterns of activity in the prefrontal cortex that represents goals and means to achieve them.
-They provide bias signals to other brain structures whose net effect is to guide the flow of activity along neural pathways that establish the proper mappings between inputs, internal states, and outputs needed to perform a given task”.
+The two theorize that "cognitive control stems from the active maintenance of patterns of activity in the prefrontal cortex that represents goals and means to achieve them.
+They provide bias signals to other brain structures whose net effect is to guide the flow of activity along neural pathways that establish the proper mappings between inputs, internal states, and outputs needed to perform a given task".
 In essence, the two theorize that the prefrontal cortex guides the inputs and connections, which allows for cognitive control of our actions.